Sampajañña

-Sampajañña (Pāli; Skt.: saṃprajanya, samprajnata, Tib: shes bzhin) is a term of central importance for meditative practice in all Buddhist traditions.
-It refers to "The mental process by which one continuously monitors one's own body and mind.
-In the practice of śamatha, its principal function is to note the occurrence of laxity and excitation."
-It is very often found in the pair 'mindfulness and introspection' or 'mindfulness and clear comprehension) (Pali: Sati sampajañña, Skt.: smṛti saṃprajanya).
+Sampajañña (Pāli; Skt.: saṃprajña, samprajñatā, Tib: shes bzhin), alternatively known as sampajāna, is a term of central importance for meditative practice in all Buddhist traditions.
+It refers to "The mental process by which one continuously monitors one's own body and mind."
+It is very often found in the pair 'mindfulness and introspection' or 'mindfulness and clear comprehension) (Pali: Sati sampajañña, Skt.: smṛti saṃprajña).

+Etymology

 Sampajañña has been variously translated into English as "continuity", "clear comprehension", "clear knowing", "constant thorough understanding of impermanence", "fully alert" or "full awareness", "attention, consideration, discrimination, comprehension, circumspection", and "introspection".

-Princeton Dictionary of Buddhism entry

-The Princeton Dictionary of Buddhism entry says;